 Consider practicing what’s called “budgeting to zero,” which can show you where your cash is going and give every buck you earn a purpose.
 Such budgeting entails tracking each dollar and assigning it a place in your spending plan until you don’t have any money to spare.
 For instance, if you earn $3,000 monthly, you shouldn’t have a dollar left after budgeting fixed expenses, investments, and savings, etc.

 Get the proper tools in place from the start so that your budgeting will be successful.
 Applications such as Mint can help you track your money, and budgeting tools can help you see precisely where your cash is going, inform you if you’ve overspent, and keep you on top of obligations and objectives.
+When it comes to portfolio investment we recommend the Stock Market Eye app to keep track of investments with auto investment reports and advice.

 Be Clear About Needs Versus Wants